timeplus-io/docs/docs/install.md

 curl https://install.timeplus.com | sh
 ```

-Once the `proton` binary is available, you can
+Once the `proton` binary is available, you can either

 * run `proton local` to start it for fast processing on local and remote files using SQL without having to install a full server, or
-* run `proton install` to install the server in predefined path and a default configuration file.
+* run `sudo proton install` to install the server in predefined path and a default configuration file.
 Then you can run `proton server start` to start the server and use `proton client` in the other terminal to  start the SQL client.

 For Mac users, you can also use [Homebrew](https://brew.sh/) to manage the install/upgrade/uninstall: